 - In parallel with HWA's aggregate workforce planning methods the proposed research will use a geographically bounded area including a regional centre (Cairns) and two small rural communities in North Queensland (Mareeba and Yarrabah) to develop a demonstration model of primary health workforce planning.
 The special focus will be on creating a flexible and sustainable rural health workforce plan that responds to community needs.
 Consideration will be given to successful existing models of care and how technological innovations in health service delivery can be used in a rural and remote context.
 The work will build on the existing partnerships between Cairns and hinterland Health Services (CHHSD), James Cook University (JCU), the Northern Clinical Training Network (NCTN), Medicare locals, private providers and community organisations.

-- Sarah Larkins, Neil Beaton, Jane Mills, Richard Murray, A Panzera and Rebecca Stewart, with the help of Donna Goodman, T Grobbelaar, Geraldine MacCarrick and J Rogers (Medicine & Dentistry, Queensland Health, Nursing and Midwifery and Nutrition)
+- Sarah Larkins, Neil Beaton, Jane Mills, Richard Murray, A Panzera and Rebecca Stewart, with the help of Donna Goodman, T Grobbelaar, Geraldine MacCarrick and J Rogers (College of Medicine & Dentistry, Queensland Health and College of Healthcare Sciences)

 - Health Workforce; Health services research; Workforce Planning; Health Professional Educators; Rural & Remote Health